ehsan-farzadnia/ingest-csv-data-modeling-machnie-learning-example/README.md

 Ingestion
 -
-If the .csv file to be ingested (iris.csv in our example), and the vdk-sqlite.db are present in the current directory, the only thing left is to run
+If the .csv file to be ingested (iris.csv in our example), and the beta.db are present in the current directory, the only thing left is to run

 ```console
 vdk ingest-csv -f iris.csv --table-name m1
 ```

-Otherwise, you first of all need to create an empty vdk-sqlite.db file in the main directory then start to run.
+Otherwise, you first of all need to create an empty beta.db file in the main directory then start to run.

 With this command, the CSV data will be ingested into the SQLite database.
 Upon successful ingestion, the logs should be similar to the ones below